antarctica/nmea-web-serial/README.md

 ## Machine API

-For advanced use cases or when you need direct access to the XState machine, you can work with the machine API directly:
+It is possible to work with the machine API directly.
+Please consult the [XState documentation](https://stately.ai/docs/xstate) for more information on how to use the machine API.

 ```typescript
 import { createNavigationNmeaMachine } from 'nmea-web-serial'